jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/README.md

     - Check if password is out of <6 >10
 - When submit:
     - Check fields with regular expressions
-    - Check if email or username already is registered
+    - Check if email or username is already registered

 ![ScreenShot](https://raw.githubusercontent.com/jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/dev/src/assets/screenshots/security.jpg)

-When user signs in succesfully the application saves the credentials and now he can access to the client views.
+When user signs in succesfully, the application saves the credentials and now he can access to the client views.

 When user is logged, the movie-detail view shows at the bottom the cart options.